JuanM04/portfolio/src/content/docs/sysadmin/windows.md

 > **It's essentially piracy with a middleman.**

 If you don't have a key, you can use [Microsoft Activation Scripts (MAS)](https://github.com/massgravel/Microsoft-Activation-Scripts/releases/latest).
 Instructions and downloads are inside that link.

+You can also run `irm https://massgrave.dev/get | iex` in the PowerShell.

 ## Next steps